pandagrows/seed2need-farm-coin/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The SEED2NEED Core translation maintainers include *DigiWarfare*.
-You can find them, and others, in the [SEED2NEED Discord](https://discord.gg/GTF2k25).
+The SEED2NEED Core translation maintainers include *Fuzzbawls*.
+You can find them, and others, in the [SEED2NEED Discord](https://discord.seed2need.org).

 Announcements will be posted during application pre-releases to notify translators to check for updates.